MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/message-schemas-for-the-notification-operation2.md

 ---
 description: "Learn about the message schemas for the Notification operation used by the Microsoft BizTalk Adapter for Oracle E-Business Suite."
-title: "Message Schemas for the Notification Operation2 | Microsoft Docs" ms.custom: ""
+title: "Message Schemas for the Notification Operation2" ms.custom: ""
 ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: dddab2ef-94db-46c8-95c1-57517681e8dd
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Message Schemas for the Notification Operation